-Hvar ferry port in Hvar Island is served by a number of ferry routes with crossings to Civitanova Marche & Termoli available.
-With a selection of up to 2 Sailings Weekly, the port of Hvar connects Hvar Island with Italy.
+Hvar ferry port in Hvar Island is served by a number of ferry routes with crossings to Civitanova Marche, Makarska & Bol available.
+With a selection of up to 3 Sailings Weekly, the port of Hvar connects Hvar Island with Italy, Croatia & Brac.

-Sailing durations range from 4 hours on the Civitanova Marche service to 4 hours 20 minutes on the Termoli service.
+Sailing durations range from 40 minutes on the Bol service to 4 hours on the Civitanova Marche service.